Five Indicators Signaling Your Nonprofit is Ready for Outsourced Accounting Services

 A common headache and time drain for growing nonprofit entities is how they manage their accounting functions.
 Trying to find, and maintain, reliable, timely and trusted employees to handle bookkeeping and some higher-level accounting services can be difficult, if not impossible in a competitive workforce.

-As agencies and the need for supporting systems grow, the workload and responsibility often falls to one person.
+As agencies and the need for supporting systems grow, the workload and responsibility often fall to one person.
 This can lead to a financial control crisis.
 A considerable amount of time needs to be spent managing people, processes and procedures to promote a quality financial structure.
 Luckily, with today’s technological advances, significant benefits and efficiencies can be gained by outsourcing the accounting function in part or in whole.
 But, how do you know when it’s time to consider making an investment in accounting services?

 Five indicators to consider when deciding whether your nonprofit should outsource accounting services: